Becoming a Personal Trainer

 Libby Remi provides advice on how to become a Certified Personal Trainer.

-So, you hang out in the gym all the time, you are in shape, you are crazy about your health.
-Now if you could only get paid to live this kind of life!
+You are crazy about your health now if you could only get paid to live this kind of life!
 Well, you can.
 By becoming a Certified Personal Trainer, you can get paid to help others get in shape and lead a healthy lifestyle.
-However, there is a lot more that goes into the profession than just what you see in the gym.
+However, a lot more goes into the profession than just what you see in the gym.
+So, you hang out in the gym all the time, and you are in shape.

-Being a personal trainer, like any profession, has its nuances, challenges, and things you need to understand.
-In this article, I want to cover two of the biggest questions I get asked:
+Like any profession, being a personal trainer has its nuances, challenges, and things you need to understand.
+I. In this article, I want to cover two of the biggest questions I get asked:

 How Long Does it Take to Become a Certified Personal Trainer?

 The short answer is about three months.
-This incorporates the workshops that you must attend, the online coursework which many courses require, the hands-on training in the gym, and the exam portion.
+This incorporates the workshops you must attend, the online coursework that many courses require, the hands-on training in the gym, and the exam portion.
 That said, in many cases, gyms will hire you without a certification.
 However, they will make your employment contingent on receiving your trainer certification within your first three months on the job.

 Where Should I Focus my Attention Once I am a Personal Trainer?